-The Security Assertion Markup Language (SAML) is an open-standard, XML-based data format technology that organization's commonly used to exchange user authentication and data authorization information between an identity provider and a web application or service provider.
+The Security Assertion Markup Language (SAML) is an open-standard, XML-based data format technology that organisation's commonly used to exchange user authentication and data authorisation information between an identity provider and a web application or service provider.
 The Procore web application can be configured to work with different SAML-based Single-sign on (SSO) integrations.

 A Self-Performing Contractor is a contractor who is hired to complete all or a portion of the work on a project and uses their own direct employees to complete that work, instead of hiring subcontractors.